fakerbaby/fakerbaby.github.io/_pages/about.md

 ## About me

 Welcome to my academic page!
-My Chinese name is Wei Shen (沈蔚), I am excited to share my journey and research endeavors in the field of artificial intelligence.
-Now I am a research scientist in Baichuan Inc. with special focus on improving the cabability of Baichuan-series LLMs with [Dong Yan](https://scholar.google.com/citations?view_op=list_works&hl=en&hl=en&user=lvztRUkAAAAJ).
+My name is Wei Shen (沈蔚).
+I am excited to share my journey and research endeavors in the field of artificial intelligence.
+I am currently a Research Scientist at Baichuan Inc., with a special focus on improving the capabilities of the Baichuan-series LLMs with [Dong Yan](https://scholar.google.com/citations?view_op=list_works&hl=en&hl=en&user=lvztRUkAAAAJ).

 I completed my bachelor's degree at Huazhong University of Science and Technology (HUST) in 2020.
 And I competed my master's degree at Fudan University, working in the NLP Lab under the guidance of [Xuanjing Huang](https://xuanjing-huang.github.io/) as my advisor, with [Qi Zhang](http://qizhang.info/)  as my co-advisor.